jamiannewilcox/jamiannewilcox.github.io/index.md

 </div>

 ### Highlights
-* <b>Senior AI Data Scientist at LexisNexis<b>: Develop LLM pipelines for search and summarization of legal documents.
+* <b>Senior AI Data Scientist at LexisNexis</b>: Develop LLM pipelines for search and summarization of legal documents.
 * <b>Senior Data Scientist and Tech Lead at C.H.
 Robinson</b>: Tech lead a team that uses AI to automate order acceptance, resulting in better outcomes for automated orders including 5% increase in volume, 21% increase in profit per order, and improved customer experience.
 * <b>Data Scientist at Quora</b>: Used data to inform product decisions in our mission to share and grow the world's knowledge.
 * <b>Insight Data Science Fellow</b>: Built an app that [predicts the difficulty of knitting patterns](/2020/02/04/knitpickerblogpost).